bdnorris/DES-340/exercises/exercise03-first-website.md

 You're familiar with the `href` attribute now.
 In this case, it would usually be a relative URL, but it could be an absolute URL (one with HTTP://... etc.).
 The `rel` attribute stands for "relationship".
 There are other uses for the link tag, but we'll stick to using it for CSS for now.

-On every page of our website, we can place this link tag, and we will pull in the exact same CSS file on every page, making this one CSS file able to style our entire site.
+On every page of our website, we can place this link tag (do that now), and we will pull in the exact same CSS file on every page, making this one CSS file able to style our entire site.
 If we make one change to this file, it will be a global change, which is typically what you'd want.

 You can also include multiple CSS files by adding more link tags.